 Nat King Cole

-Nat King Cole’s daughter from his second marriage, Natalie Cole (February 6, 1950 -- December 31, 2015), also became a singer; she had a hit “duet” with her late father’s recording of “Unforgettable” in 1991… Nat King Cole played W.C.
+Nat King Cole was born Nathaniel Coles (with an ?s? at the end).
+His stage name grew out of an early trio he formed, which he named the King Cole Swingsters (later the King Cole Trio) after the old nursery rhyme which begins, ?Old King Cole was a merry old soul??
+Nat King Cole?s daughter from his second marriage, Natalie Cole (February 6, 1950 -- December 31, 2015), also became a singer; she had a hit ?duet? with her late father in 1991 by adding her voice to his recording of ?Unforgettable??
+Nat King Cole played W.C.
 Handy in the 1958 movie St. Louis Blues.